Glandular fever is a common infectious condition most often seen in teenagers and young adults.

 - a widespread red (not itchy) rash and other skin conditions

-- a mild inflammation of your liver causing yellowing of your skin (mild jaundice) – this is not serious and quickly goes
+- a mild inflammation of your liver causing yellowing of your skin (mild jaundice)

 - post-viral fatigue, where you feel low and tired.